crowdin-node/crowdin-node/README.md

 [v1](https://support.crowdin.com/api/api-integration-setup/) and
 [v2](https://support.crowdin.com/enterprise/api/) Crowdin APIs

-🚧 This client is a work in progress, and not ready for production use.
-Feel free to try it out and [open issues](https://github.com/crowdin-node/crowdin-node/issues). 🚧
+🚧 This is still a work in progress.
+To see what remains to be implemented, check out the [open issues](https://github.com/crowdin-node/crowdin-node/issues). 🚧

 ## Installation